komal3770/user-profile/README.md

 * `UserResource` is able to return the profile of the user.
 * `UserProfileDaoInMemory` implements storage of the user profile in memory.
 * There are examples of fixture usage, integration tests, and mocking.

+## Your goal

+* Add the following components:
+    * Endpoint to accept commands.
+We also thought about receiving commands in batches.
+    * Logic to process different command types and update the user profile accordingly.
+* Design code in a way that will make adding new command types easy.
+* Maintain a coherent coding style and keep the test coverage level.

 You are expected to work in your own Git repository and send us a link to it when you are done.
 Feel free to commit as often and as granularly as you want, we like to see how the progress was.